- a strong alcoholic liquor distilled from the fermented mash of grain, esp. of rye, wheat, corn, or barley

 - a drink of whiskey

-Origin: short for usquebaugh < Ir uisce beathadh (or Gael uisge beatha) < uisce, water + beathadh, life < IE base *gwi-, *gwei-, to live from source bio-
+Origin: short for usquebaugh from Irish uisce beathadh (or Gaelic uisge beatha) from uisce, water plush beathadh, life from Indo-European base an unverified form gwi-, an unverified form gwei-, to live from source bio-

 also whis·kynoun pl. whis·keys also whis·kies

 - An alcoholic liquor distilled from grain, such as corn, rye, or barley, and containing approximately 40 to 50 percent ethyl alcohol by volume.